-The report on the Nomination Committee, the Audit Committee and the Remuneration Committee are set out on pages 32, 34 and 37 respectively.
+The report on the Nomination Committee is set out below and the reports of the Audit Committee and the Remuneration Committee are set out on page 44 and page 47 respectively.

-The role and responsibilities of the Chairman, Chief Executive and other Directors have been set out under principle 5 on pages 29 to 30 of the Annual Report.
+The role and responsibilities of the Chairman, Chief Executive and other Directors have been set out under principle 5 on page 41 of the Annual Report.

 The Group’s website www.eckoh.com is regularly updated.
 Annual Reports and Notices of Meetings can be found on the Group website.